Trump Signs Executive Order That Will Effectively Ban Use Of TikTok In the U.S.

 TikTok is open about what data it collects, an amount that is on par with what is harvested by apps owned by American tech companies Google, Facebook and Apple.

 "While TikTok is being singled out in this executive order, their data collection and sharing practices are fairly standard in the industry," said University of Notre Dame technology professor Kirsten Martin.
-"In fact, many fitness apps were banned from use in the military for tracking location data, but we did not ban them from all US citizens."
+"In fact, many fitness apps were banned from use in the military for tracking location data, but we did not ban them from all U.S. citizens."

 Yet the White House says what makes TikTok distinct is the theoretical possibility of it handing over data to Chinese authorities, as the Trump administration wages an intensifying trade war against China.